blanksblanks/workspace/HW5/src/README.txt

 Homework 5 Readme

 NOTE: All java files tested in vagrant environment without compilation issues

 ***

-DIJSTRA AND KRUSKAL (TWO DIFFERENT EXECUTABLE MAIN’S):
+DIJKSTRA AND KRUSKAL (containing two different executable main methods):

 HOW TO RUN
   1. Compile the files using the following commands in Terminal (or just use javac *.java)